 A friend gave me an interesting task: extract IP TTL values from TCP connections established by a userspace program.
 This seemingly simple task quickly exploded into an epic Linux system programming hack.

 Over the past few years, the CloudFlare blog has covered a great range of different topics, drilling down into the technology we use to both protect websites from attack, and optimise them so that they load faster for visitors.
-One thing we haven't spent enough time talking about

 CloudFlare makes caching easy.
 Our service automatically determines what files to cache based on file extensions.
 Performance benefits kick in automatically.
-For customers that want advanced caching, beyond the defaults, we have Cache Everything available as Page Rules.
-Designate a URL and CloudFlare will cache everything, including HTML, out at

 At CloudFlare, we think a lot about the Domain Name Service -- better known as DNS, the Internet's address book.
 CloudFlare uses DNS to bring performance and security to our customers.